astrofrog/autowheel/README.rst

 than the required one will be used - in the above example, version 0.1.1 would be built with the same Python versions as 0.1, and 0.3 would be built with the same versions as 0.2.

+The way autowheel works is that it will look at all the releases of the package on PyPI that are more recent than the oldest version mentioned in the ``autowheel.yml`` file, and for each of them it will determine whether any wheels are missing.
+If so, then wheel are built for all Python versions specified, and placed in the output directory.